This article is work in progress. Last update: May 2026.

 2. Utrecht

-With a population of 1,353,596 (2019) and covering just 1,485 km², Utrecht is the smallest Dutch province – but rich in history, culture, and nature.
+With a population of 1,388,000(January 2023) and covering just 1,485 km², Utrecht is the smallest Dutch province.
+Small, but rich in history, culture, and nature.
 Located in the heart of the Netherlands, it offers a perfect mix of historical cities and green countryside.
 The capital, Utrecht, was founded in 47 AD by Roman legions and has remained an important cultural and religious centre ever since.
 It played a key role in Dutch history, especially through the Union of Utrecht in 1579, which helped lay the foundation for the modern Netherlands.

 The province is ideal for spring and summer visits, when scenic bike and sailing routes take you past old villages, castles, and country estates.
 Notable destinations include Utrecht, Amersfoort, Woerden, Oudewater (the “witch village”), and Spakenburg.
 History lovers can explore medieval towns and impressive UNESCO-listed sites such as the Roman Limes and the Dutch waterlines.